mendhak/waveshare-epaper-display/README.md

 ## Pick a Weather provider

 You can pick between OpenWeatherMap, Met Office, AccuWeather, Met.no and Climacell to provide temperature and weather forecasts.
+You can switch between them too, by providing the keys and commenting out other ones, but remember to delete the `weather-cache.json` if you switch weather providers.

 ### OpenWeatherMap